jlangch/venice/README.md

 Venice's goal is not to build just another Lisp, it's born from the need of having a safe, powerful scripting and expression language that can be used to implement scriptable extension points and rules for applications.
+Venice is powerful enough to drive larger applications.

-Venice supports macros, tail-recursion, comes with excellent Java interoperability, and a configurable sandbox that can prevent all sorts of dangerous JVM interactions like reading/writing files, invoking _System.exit(0)_ or any other malicious action.
+Venice supports macros, tail-recursion, dynamic code loading, comes with excellent Java interoperability, and a configurable sandbox that can prevent all sorts of dangerous JVM interactions like reading/writing files, invoking _System.exit(0)_ or any other malicious action.

 Because Venice does not depend on any runtime libraries (other than the JVM) you can easily add it as standalone .jar to your classpath.